Farm Service Agency Now Accepting Nominations for County Committee Members - News Break

 Farm Service Agency Now Accepting Nominations for County Committee Members

-DES MOINES, Iowa, June 23, 2021 – The U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) began accepting nominations for county committee members on June 15.
+The U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) began accepting nominations for county committee members on June 15.
 Elections will occur in certain Local Administrative Areas (LAA) for these members who make important decisions about how federal farm programs are administered locally.
 All nomination forms for the 2021 election must be postmarked or received in the local FSA office by Aug.
-2, 2021.kmch.com
+2, 2021.wslmradio.com